darkfiresmith96/Lattice_QCD/readme.txt

 ------------
 INSTALLATION
 ------------
 Download the executable and run as you would a normal program.
+Note this only works on Windows systems For other systems download and compile the following source files:
+-main.c
+-Constant.c
+-Constant.h
+-File_Manipulate.c
+-File_Manipulate.h
+-Calculate.c
+-Calculate.h
+As of now a makefile has not been made, it will be in the near future for easy compilation.
 -------------
 CONFIGURATION
 -------------